syncfusion-content/blazor-docs/blazor/tabs/responsive-modes.md

 # Responsive Modes in Blazor Tabs Component

-The following section explains about rendering Tab when its width exceeds the viewable area or particularly in a given width.
+The following section explains about rendering tab when its width exceeds the viewable area or particularly in a given width.
 The available modes are as follows:

 * Scrollable
 * Popup